Emergency-Response-Demo/erdemo.io/gettingstarted.md

    A request for help from an individual (or group of individuals) that are in need of rescue.
 Details of an Incident include the location (Lat, Long), the number of people stranded and whether medical assistance is required

 3. **Responders**
     These are members of the community that have volunteered to assist their neighbors during this dire situation.
 They sometimes are also referred to as:  *Rescuers*.
 Responders either own or have access to a small boat.
+Responders (boats) have a location, a seating capacity, and a boolean that indicates whether they are prepared to administer first aid or not.

     In a real-world scenario, responders would install the *Emergency Response* application to their mobile phones.
 They would then use the mobile app to register details about themselves and their equipment.
 For demo purposes, responders are your audience members.
 Your audience members use their browser (either from thier laptop or mobile device) to log into the Emergency Response web console to register and fictitiously set their location on a map.